pballok/remotetempmonitor/README.md

 ### Build

 To build this project you first need to create a file called `include/secrets.h`.
-In this file you need to add `#define` statements with your secrets.
+In this file you need to add `const` values with your secrets.
-The following secrets must be added:
+This is the template for the `include/secrets.h` file:

 ```
 const String wifi_ssid = "<YOUR WIFI SSID>";